Get the full picture before you hire globally. Salaries, taxes, contributions, the lot. → Try our free calculator

 Tax residency rules generally subject residents to worldwide income taxation while non-residents face taxation only on Brazil-sourced income.
 However, the practical application of these rules can create unexpected obligations for globally mobile employees.

-At the federal level, employers must handle income tax withholding, social security contributions, and corporate income tax if operating through a local entity.
-State governments impose payroll-linked contributions and indirect taxes on certain services.
-Municipal authorities collect service taxes and local payroll charges.
+Each government level imposes different employer-relevant taxes.
+At the federal level, employers must manage income tax withholding, social security contributions, and corporate income tax.
+State governments levy payroll-linked contributions and indirect taxes on services.
+Municipal authorities impose service taxes and local payroll charges.
 The subset of taxes that materially affects your hiring decisions is smaller than the total universe, but identifying which ones apply to your specific model requires local expertise.

 Brazil Income Tax Rates On Salaries And Personal Income